 Has your broker taken advantage of you by recommending that you purchase securities on margin without disclosing the risks?
 If so, you may be entitled to financial compensation.

-Schedule a free, confidential case evaluation with an experienced stockbroker misconduct lawyer at Wolper Law Firm to discuss your right to financial recovery.
+Schedule a free, confidential case evaluation with an experienced stockbroker misconduct lawyer at Wolper Law Firm, P.A. to discuss your right to financial recovery.
 You can submit the quick contact form included below or call our office at 800.931.8452 when you’re ready to hold your broker accountable.